 "We go to the cafe-bar," says Joan.
 "They often have live acts and we enjoy a dance - well I do.
 I have a vodka and soda and Fred likes his gin and tonics.
-They're nice clean drinks - that's important at our age."'We've got our memories'
+They're nice clean drinks - that's important at our age."

 But not everybody is as lucky as Joan and Irene.
 Wendy Prosser, 74, cares full-time for her husband Neil, 81, at Denham.
 This is not a unique situation.
 Carers UK estimate 1.3m people over the age of 65 are providing care to loved ones, filling a vital gap as council-run social care has had to start to ration the amount of help it can provide amid rising demands from an ageing population and squeezes on its budgets.

 Neil was left with limited mobility after having brain surgery to remove a tumour eight years ago.
 It means he can only walk short distances with the help of a walking frame.